frizzleqq/BANGFile/README.md

 * Save clustering result to files (Log of clustering system and Cluster-content)
 * Extensibility with new grid-based clustering systems or new data source types

+The Console of the application:

 ![GUI Console](/doc/gui_console.png?raw=true "Log of clustering system BANG file")

+Grid directory of the BANG file:

 ![GUI Grid Directory](/doc/gui_grid.png?raw=true "Grid directory of the BANG file")